nafi635/imaginary-cloud-hosting-website/README.md

 # Overview

-Developed as cloud hosting front end website which consists of different features such as buying a domain, showing plans of domain buying, checking differen domain websites and some of the extra information..etc.
+Developed a cloud hosting front end website which consists of different features such as buying a domain, showing plans of domain buying, checking differen domain websites and some of the extra information..etc.

 # Implementation Overview
 Implemented as total front end website with b